Gum Graft Surgery

 Who needs Gum Graft Surgery?

 Gum recession is a condition where the gum tissue wears away, exposing the teeth's roots.
-Gum graft surgery is usually advised for these patients.
+Surgery is usually advised for these patients.
 A number of things can lead to a gum recession such as,

 Periodontal disease, as it erodes the tooth's supporting tissues, advanced gum disease can cause gum recession.
 Aggressive brushing, overly vigorous brushing or using a toothbrush with firm bristles can gradually erode gum tissue.